Complaints Handling Policy

 1. We are committed to providing a high-quality legal service.

 2. We acknowledge that we may not always get it right, so if something has gone wrong, including in relation to our charges, we need you to tell us.
-This will help us to improve our standards of service.
+Please inform us immediately so that we can do our best to resolve the problem for you and this will help us to improve our standards of service.

 3. How do I make a complaint?